Keche Joshua says it's disrespectful to compare Sarkodie to Obrafour

 Ghanaian Millionaire And Wife of Keche Andre Joana Gyan Buys Louis Vuitton And Gucci Bags Worth GH₵104,855

-Earlier, YEN.com.gh wrote about the affluent spouse of Ghanaian musician Keche Andre, who went on a shopping binge.
+Earlier, YEN.com.gh wrote about the affluent spouse of Ghanaian musician Keche Andre going on a shopping binge.

-The hardworking businesswoman consistently sets trends on social media with her appearance, sporting a variety of Afrocentric haircuts.
+The hardworking businesswoman consistently sets trends on social media with her appearance and Afrocentric haircuts.

-The affable CEO, Joana Gyan Cudjoe, who owns sixteen businesses in Ghana, never disappoints with her looks.
+The affable CEO, Joana Gyan Cudjoe, who owns a total of 16 businesses in Ghana, never disappoints with her looks.

 Source: YEN.com.gh